vosbek/memoryme/README.md

 - 🏢 **Microsoft 365 Integration** - Email, Teams, SharePoint, and OneDrive sync
 - 💾 **Local-First Storage** - SQLite + ChromaDB for privacy and performance
 - 🤖 **Claude 3 Integration** - AWS Bedrock for content analysis and embeddings
+- 🧩 **VS Code Extension** - Instant code capture and search directly from your editor

 ## 🚀 **Quick Start**